 Bone Cancer Diagnosis and Treatment in Los Angeles

 Daniel C. Allison, MD, FACS, MBA is a board certified orthopedic surgeon and Assistant Director of Orthopedic Oncology, Cedars-Sinai Sam Oschin Cancer Center, with special expertise in musculoskeletal oncology, joint reconstruction, and limb preservation.
-For more information on the treatment options for marrow tumors, or to obtain a second opinion, contact Dr. Allison at 310-683-4586 to schedule an appointment today.
+For more information on the treatment options for marrow tumors, or to obtain a second opinion, visit cancer.gov or contact Dr. Allison at 310-683-4586 to schedule an appointment today.

 Next, read about metastatic bone disease.